 Communication and collaboration are the absolute best aspects of ToDoist.

-• The student can Share Project or Task with their parent and teacher by typing in their email addresses.
+- The student can Share a Project or Task with their parent and teacher by typing in their email addresses.

 Additionally, if you create a daily schedule of your child’s after-school activities, you can make comments throughout the day.
 For instance, who will be picking them up or where they left their sneakers.